truenas/documentation/content/SCALE/GettingStarted/Post-installConfiguration.md

 2) **Reset root password** resets the `root` user password.

-3) **Reset configuration to defaults** *Caution!* This option deletes all of the configuration settings made in the administrative GUI and is used to reset TrueNAS back to defaults.
-Before selecting this option, make a full backup of all data and make sure all encryption keys and passphrases are known!
-After selecting this option, the configuration resets to defaults and the system reboots.
-Navigate to **Storage** and click *Import* to re-import pools.
+3) **Reset configuration to defaults** *Caution!* Resetting the system configuration deletes all configuration settings made in the administrative GUI and resets TrueNAS back to defaults.
+Before resetting the system, backup all data and encryption keys/passphrases!
+After the system resets and reboots, you can navigate to **Storage** and click *Import* to re-import pools.

 4) **Open TrueNAS CLI Shell** starts a shell for running TrueNAS commands.
 Type `exit` to leave the shell.